WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

   absorbance or graph emission spectra in wavenumbers, it's assumed that they know what they're doing.
-Also exposes additional controls that aren't normally visualized in either Raman or non-Raman mode, like laser TEC mode, or setting laser power in duty cycle percentage rather than calibrated mW).
+Also exposes additional controls that aren't normally visualized in either Raman or non-Raman mode, like laser TEC mode, or setting laser power in duty cycle percentage rather than calibrated mW.

 It will often be a matter of opinion as to whether a given feature should be hidden behind a password (like the Factory view), or require Expert mode (like